 So, how long does this settlement process take?

-Well, I’ve had some settlements take one and a half years for the process to run its course.
+Well, I’ve had some settlements in Ohio take one and a half years for the process to run its course.